Behind the Scenes at Muddy Boots

 Wednesday Morning is like Grand Central Station

-Wednesday mornings are very busy at Kingsbury Farm with trucks from the other two farmers coming and going.
-In between deliveries, the pick-up coordinator is hustling to transform the wash house into the pick-up area in anticipation of the first members who will be arriving at noon to get their shares.
+Wednesday mornings are very busy at the farm with trucks from our farmers coming and going.
+In between deliveries, the pick-up coordinator is hustling to get the pick-up area ready for our first members who will be arriving at noon to get their shares.

 Because of this organized chaos, we are unable to have people come in early to get their shares.
 In some cases, if a farmer is running late, we may not even have all of the items until just before pick-up officially starts!
-Please do not come to the farm early to pick-up your veggies unless you have submitted a Share Holding Request Form for early pick-up.
-More on this later.
+Please do not come to the farm early to pick-up your veggies.

 Wednesday During Pick-Up